PatienceAnono/PatienceAnono-Portfolio/README.md

 * Built budget reallocation scenarios

 **Key Result**
 $20.22M in revenue modeled against $1.98M in tracked marketing spend, for a blended ROAS of 11.52x.
-Reallocating budget within the model's estimated channel efficiency curves — at equivalent total spend — pointed to a projected annual revenue uplift of approximately **+$461,310**.
+Reallocating budget within the model's estimated channel efficiency curves at equivalent total spend, pointed to a projected annual revenue uplift of approximately **+$461,310**.

 **Business Question**
 How should the marketing budget be allocated to maximize revenue?